-PBOT collected data at 8 locations during the fall and winter of 2021 and 2022 to understand how neighborhood traffic is operating (see map and information, below).
-Approximately six to twelve months after implementation, another round of data collection will take place using the data collected previously as the baseline.
+PBOT collected data at 8 locations during the fall and winter of 2021 and 2022 and spring of 2023 to understand how neighborhood traffic is operating and the project's traffic impact (see map and information, below).
 The last 10 years of traffic data collected by PBOT can be found on our publicly available webmap

 What else do we know?